 Supporting guidelines and coding value sets included in the measure are reviewed on an annual basis.
-However, this annual review has not resulted in any changes for this measure.
+This annual review has resulted in minor changes to the value sets, to account for updates to the coding terminologies for existing data elements.
+Measure specifications are annually updated to align with any changes to the standards or tools used to support electronic measurement.